coopnorge/coopnorge.github.io/docs/introduction-to-oauth.md

 These can be decoded using the debugger at [JWT.io](https://jwt.io/#debugger-io?token=eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJzdWIiOiIxMjM0NTY3ODkwIiwibmFtZSI6IkpvaG4gRG9lIiwiaWF0IjoxNTE2MjM5MDIyfQ.SflKxwRJSMeKKF2QT4fwpMeJf36POk6yJV_adQssw5c), which allows you to see what data they contain.

 An opaque access token is, well, just that, opaque.
 They are issued in a way that makes sense only to the issuer, and cannot be decoded in the same way as a JWT access token.
+The token will generally only be opaque if it is intended for the authorization server.
+This is the case if you don't supply an audience in the login flow.
+Generally, the client will want to specify an audience in the login flow because it wants to have access to an API with some user data, for example the user's coupons.
+This audience would then be the identifier for the coupon API which is configured by the OAuth2 admins of the APIs available.

 Access tokens have a finite life time and will expire based on the settings specified for the requesting client.